particle1331/computational-linear-algebra/README.md

 # Computational Linear Algebra

-**Note:** You might need to install extensions such as [Github Math Dislay](https://chrome.google.com/webstore/detail/github-math-display/cgolaobglebjonjiblcjagnpmdmlgmda) to display mathematical formulae in the notes.
+**Note:** You might need to install an extension such as [Github Math Dislay](https://chrome.google.com/webstore/detail/github-math-display/cgolaobglebjonjiblcjagnpmdmlgmda) to display mathematical formulae in the browser.

 <br>